 How Can You Access Our Aquabike Training Program?

 At the present time our Akamai training programs are only available to members.
-In order to access them you need to create a FREE 30-day trial membership.
-This gives you thirty days to explore the Team, connect with a Coach, get your season outlined and start training with your Aquabike plan.
+In order to access them you need to become a team member.
+This gives you time to explore the Team, connect with a Coach, get your season outlined and start training with your Aquabike plan.
 If you like it, you’re welcome to stay — we can train you through your race, through the winter and into your next season and beyond!